trysca/trysca/TERMS_OF_SERVICE.md

 # Terms of Service

-*Last updated: 7 August 2023*
+*Last updated: 8 August 2023*

-*Please read these Terms of Service carefully before using Trysca*
+***We (Trysca "Company", "Us", "Our") offer services that are bound and subject to terms shown on this file.
+By using our services (Trysca Discord Bot and Trysca Support Server), you agree and consent to all the terms shown on this file.
+We urge you to read our terms of service and all our policies.***

 ## Agreement to Terms